 Another common cloud security concern is the cloud-native breach.
 Such a breach always looks forward to expanding and compromise sensitive data, thus leveraging the cloud laterally.
 Vulnerable hot points include misconfiguration and visibility.

 There is always a great chance that an insider can accidentally or maliciously tamper with or compromise data through unauthorized access.
-Mitigating these threats calls for proper access control strategies.
+Mitigating these threats calls for proper access control strategies, including insider threat protection.
 Some access control strategies include providing limits to the system and data access so that they are only available to those who need them.
 More robust authentication strategies also prove to be productive.
 It is also crucial to consider employee pieces of training to avoid simple mistakes that could bring about a terrible threat to security.

 Insecure Application and Configurations